JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Data Availability

 \section{Data Availability}

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 Raw data were obtained from the \href{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}{Mikulski Archive for Space Telescopes} at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for \jwst.
 These observations are associated with programme PID~3215.
-Reduced spectra and catalogues will be made available upon acceptance.
-Supporting imaging and catalogues from PIDs 1210, 1286, 1287, 1895, 1963, 3215, and 6434 will be presented in the JADES DR4 (JADES Collaboration, in~prep.).
-Supporting spectroscopic data from PID 1210 is available through the JADES public data relase 1 \citep{bunker+2024}.
+Reduced spectra and catalogues are available on the JADES website \href{https://jades-survey.github.io/scientists/data.html}{https://jades-survey.github.io/scientists/data.html} and on the online database \href{https://jades.herts.ac.uk/DR4/DarkHorse}{https://jades.herts.ac.uk/DR4/DarkHorse}; for the data structure, please refer to the JADES DR4 \citep{scholtz+2025}.
+Supporting imaging and catalogues from PIDs 1210, 1286, 1287, 1895, 1963, 3215, and 6434 are available through the JADES DR5 \citep{johnson+2026,robertson+2026}.
+Supporting spectroscopic data from PID 1210 is available through the JADES public data release 1 \citep{bunker+2024}.
 Supporting spectroscopic data from PIDs 1180, 1181, 1286, 1287, and 3215 is available through the JADES public data relases 3 and 4 \citep{deugenio+2025a,scholtz+2025}.